Compiler-CampusMinden/CB-Vorlesung-Bachelor/lecture/99-languages/cpp1-pointer.md

 a++;
 ```

 ### Selbsttest: Was bedeutet was, was ist erlaubt/nicht erlaubt, was kommt raus?
+Warum?

 ```c
 int a[10], *pa, *pb, x;